Cornerstone Worli

 Is Worli a Good Investment in 2026?
 A Market Analysis

 The Coastal Road is open.
 The metro is closer to operational than at any point in the last decade.
-The supply pipeline of new launches is thinning.
+The supply pipeline of new launches is the thinnest it has been in a decade.
 And the buyer pool — South Mumbai-rooted families, returning NRIs, BKC executives — has only deepened.
 Is Worli a good investment in 2026?
-Here is the analysis.
+Here is the comprehensive analysis, with the structural drivers, historical performance, forecast outlook, and the buyer-profile framework that decides whether Worli works for your specific case.

 Worli’s investment thesis rests on four structural factors, all of which strengthened in 2025 – 2026: